dbdesign-students-spring2024/6-mongodb-analysis-shaw2065/README.md

                 price: '$53.00'
             }

-    **result**
+    **insight**

-            Listings by superhosts tend to have exceptionally high review scores, which is the reasons why these hosts are considered as such.
+            Listings by superhosts tend to have exceptionally high review scores,<br>which is the reasons why these hosts are considered as such.

 4. find all the unique host_name values (see the docs)